-PDFs are page description files that attempts to preserve a layout exactly.
-They contain vector graphics that can contain raster objects such as scanned images.
-Because PDFs can contain multiple pages (unlike many image formats) and can contain fonts and text, it is a good format for exchanging scanned documents.
+PDFs are page description files that attempt to preserve a layout exactly.
+They contain vector graphics that can contain raster objects, such as scanned images.
+Because PDFs can contain multiple pages (unlike many image formats) and can contain fonts and text, they are a suitable format for exchanging scanned documents.

-A PDF page might contain multiple images, even if it only appears to have one image.
-Some scanners or scanning software will segment pages into monochromatic text and color regions for example, to improve the compression ratio and appearance of the page.
+A PDF page may contain multiple images, even if it appears to have only one image.
+Some scanners or scanning software may segment pages into monochromatic text and color regions, for example, to enhance the compression ratio and appearance of the page.